brown-csci1660/dropbox-examples/README.md

 #### Testing the Installation

-Inside the repo with your virtual environment active:
+You can then test your local environment setup with the following comamnds.
+First, make sure your current working directory is the directory containing your Dropbox repo; also, make sure your virtual environment is activated.
+Then:

 1. Run `python client.py`